solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

   0xe38335e500000000000000000000000000000000000000000000000000000000000000a0000000000000000000000000000000000000000000000000000000000000012000000000000000000000000000000000000000000000000000000000000001a00000000000000000000000000000000000000000000000000000000000000000eff0dbf88af0664ed6d8db81251aaaeac77a977f015bb9bf3d34c91b1bf988a60000000000000000000000000000000000000000000000000000000000000003000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c0000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a1465000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c00000000000000000000000000000000000000000000000000000000000000030000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000003000000000000000000000000000000000000000000000000000000000000006000000000000000000000000000000000000000000000000000000000000000e0000000000000000000000000000000000000000000000000000000000000016000000000000000000000000000000000000000000000000000000000000000440ffb1d8b0000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a14650000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000044095ea7b3000000000000000000000000f9c26968c2d4e1c2ada13c6323be31c1067ebb7c000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000004447e7ef240000000000000000000000002a2a18a71d0ea4b97ebb18d3820cd3625c3a1465000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000
 ```

-It is important to note that two new addresses have been added to the `Addresses.sol` storage.
-These addresses are not included in the JSON file and must be added manually for accuracy.
+It's crucial to note that two new addresses have been added to the `Addresses.sol` storage.
+These addresses are not included in the JSON file and must be manually added to ensure accuracy.

-The proposal script will deploy the contracts in `deploy()` method and will generate actions calldata for each individual action along with schedule and execute calldatas for the proposal.
+The proposal script will deploy the contracts in the `deploy()` method and will generate action calldata for each individual action, along with schedule and execute calldatas for the proposal.
 The proposal can be scheduled and executed manually using the cast send along with the calldata generated above.